-Although it is usable, it is basically a decorative khukuri that represents the true craftsmanship of Chainpur, that is especially made to décor a place.
+SCABBARD >> Although it is usable (fully functional blade), it is basically a decorative khukuri that represents the true craftsmanship of Chainpur, that is especially made to décor a place.
 The scabbard is skillfully crafted out of wood and brass fittings are wrapped around to give a handsome look.
 The general look of the kukri is plain but has a style of its own that appeals an eye for at least a glance.

-its unique NOTCH (kaudi) >> This typical village khukuri knife has a distinct notch unlike others.
-The open notch in most of the knives is discarded and instead made a see-through hole in the shape of a cow’s hoof, which is holy in Nepal.
-The hole or notch also symbolizes the “Symbol of Fertility” sign, when the blade is held upright, believed to be holy as it signifies the great lord “the Shiva.
-Since all ChainPures are “Hindus” the unique and religious notch is believed to bring good luck, fortune, prosperity and salvation.
+its unique NOTCH (kaudi) >> This typical village kukri has a distinct notch, unlike other kukris.
+The open notch in most of the kukris is discarded and instead made a see-through hole in the shape of a cow’s hoof, which is holy in Nepal.
+The hole or notch also symbolizes the “Symbol of Fertility” sign (the OM), when the blade is held upright, believed to be holy as it signifies the great lord “the Shiva.
+Since all ChainPures are “Hindus” the unique and religious notch is believed to bring good luck, fortune, prosperity, and salvation.
 A nozzle is also forged just in front of the notch, to work as a blood dripper.
-A ChainPure khukuri basically is a domestic utility knife for the ChinPures but having a blood dripper is no harm when blood really has to be shed.
+A ChainPure khukuri basically is a domestic utility knife for the ChainPures but having a blood dripper is no harm when blood really has to be shed.

-The Chainpure also has a differently made handle.
+HANDLE >> Chainpure also has a differently made handle that distinguishes the kukri from others.
 The regular metallic bolster is discarded and replaced by an ace-shaped keeper to secure the tang at the butt section.
-Fine contours of the handle also provide easy and strong hold.
-Here the handle is crafted simple to match the simply yet attractive looking scabbard.
+The fine contours of the handle also provide an easy and stronghold.
+Here the handle is crafted simply to match the simple yet attractive looking scabbard.

-Size of blade: 10 inch
+Size of blade: 10 inch approx.

 Materials: Indian rosewood scabbard and handle, brass fittings